Board of Directors » Officers

 Phone: (718) 817-4823, Fax: (718) 817-2514, E-mail: (firstname.lastname@example.org

 Mr. Martínez Santiago is the Associate Director for the Academic Talent Search Program at Fordham University.
 He has dedicated his entire professional career to the field of education.
 After graduating from the Universidad de Puerto Rico he went on to work as a high school teacher teaching English as a second language.
-Some years later he moved to New York City where he worked with the Talent Search Program at Columbia University, first as the Senior Counselor and later as the Assistant Director.
-He then moved to Connecticut where he worked as the Academic Coordinator for the Upward Bound Program at Fairfield University, before coming back to New York City to accept his actual position at Fordham University where he has been since 1993.
-Jorge Antonio is a past president of the Association for Equality and Excellence in Education, Inc. and is also a past secretary for the COE Board of Directors (when it was known as NCEOA).
+Some years later he moved to New York City where he worked with the Talent Search program at Columbia University, first as the Senior Counselor and later as the Assistant Director.
+He then moved to Connecticut where he worked as the academic coordinator for the Upward Bound program at Fairfield University, before coming back to New York City to accept a position at Fordham University where he has been since 1993.
+Jorge Antonio is a past President of the Association for Equality and Excellence in Education, Inc. and is also a past Secretary for the COE Board of Directors (when it was known as the National Council of Educational Opportunity Associations, or NCEOA).
 He served on the COE Board of Directors previously for six consecutive years and is very pleased to be back.